Projective plane graphs and 3-rigidity: Surface Graphs

-Condition (i) implies that each 1-simplex lies in at least one 2-simplex.
-It follows that $M$ can be viewed as a \emph{combinatorial surface} and we define $\M = \M(M) = \M(G)$ to be the classical topological surface, possibly with boundary, which is determined by $M$, the simplicial complex \cite{gil-por}.
-Evidently, $G$ is a {triangulated surface graph for $\M$}.
+Classical compact surfaces are classified up to homeomorphism by combinatorial surfaces and, moreover, combinatorial surfaces arise from triangulated polygons by means of an identification of certain pairs of boundary edges.
+See \cite{gil-por} for example.
+We now formally define labelled graphs of this type {together with their facial structure} and refer to them as \emph{face graphs}.
+In this definition by a \emph{triangulated disc} we mean, in the terminology above, a triangulated surface graph for the surface which is a closed topological disc.

-Classical compact surfaces are classified up to homeomorphism by combinatorial surfaces and, moreover, combinatorial surfaces arise from triangulated polygon graphs (also called triangulated discs) by means of an identification of certain pairs of boundary edges \cite{gil-por}.
+\begin{definition} A \emph{face graph} is a pair $(B, \lambda)$ where $B$ is a triangulated disc and $\lambda$ is a partition of the edges of the boundary of $B$ such that each set of the partition has $1$ or $2$ edges, and the paired edges of the partition are directed. \end{definition}

-We now formally define such labelled triangulated discs which we refer to as \emph{face graphs}.
+A face graph $(B, \lambda)$ defines a simplicial complex $M$, with $1$-simplexes provided by edges and identified edge pairs, and 2-simplexes provided by the facial 3-cycles, and this complex defines a surface $\M$.
+We shall be concerned mainly with the projective plane $\P$, and its associated subsurfaces such as M\"obius strips and closed discs and cylinders.
+We remark that the sphere does not arise in this way but is obtained from a triangulated disc with 3-cycle boundary with this 3-cycle added as an additional facial 3-cycle.

-\begin{definition} A \emph{face graph} for a triangulated surface graph is a pair $(B, \lambda)$ where $B$ is the planar graph of a triangulated disc and $\lambda$ is a partition of the \emph{boundary graph} $\partial B$ of $B$, such that each set of the partition has $1$ or $2$ edges, and the paired edges of the partition are directed. \end{definition}
+If the identification graph, denoted $B/\lambda$, is simple then it follows that $B/\lambda$, with the set $F$ of facial 3-cycles of $M$, is a triangulated surface graph for $\M$.
+We also write $B/\lambda$ for this surface graph.

-A face graph $(B, \lambda)$ defines a simplicial complex $M$, {with $1$-simplexes provided by edges and identified edge pairs, and 2-simplexes provided by the facial 3-cycles.
-Also, if the boundary graph of $B$ is a 3-cycle and $\lambda$ is trivial then this 3-cycle defines a 2-simplex of $M$.
-If the identification graph $G= B/\lambda$ is a simple graph then $M$ is of the type {given in Definition \ref{d:surfacegraph}}, and so $G$ is a triangulated surface graph $G=(V,E,F)$.
+We now define particular $\M$-graphs in the following similar fashion in terms of a \emph{modified face graph} $(B_0,\lambda)$.
+By this we mean that $B_0$ is a proper subgraph of $B$ which contains the boundary subgraph $\partial B$ where $(B,\lambda)$ is a face graph as above.
+Here $\partial B$ is the graph induced by the edges which have one incident face.
+Now $(B_0,\lambda)$ gives an identification graph $B_0/\lambda$ with a facial structure inherited from the triangulation of $B$.
+Also the construction gives a particular embedding of this surface graph in $\M$.
+Such $\M$-graphs are special in that they contain the embedded subgraph associated with $\partial B$.